 A baby could become too tired to feed effectively or too exhausted to wake for night feeds for the following reasons.

-If she has learn to rely on sleep associations that cannot be maintained.
+- If she has learned to rely on sleep associations that cannot be maintained.

 Overlooking tired signs